You had always thought that there never was a practical, comprehensive program to beating asthma—an ailment with no easy

 Each patient has his or her own unique genetic and biochemical imprint.
 It is like a spider’s web, woven differently each time, because each person’s biochemistry is unique.
 Each patient also has a special combination of hidden nutritional deficiencies, and other sensitiveness.
-The best part – every patient has unique healing capacities that, when tapped, can help restore health.
+The good news is that every patient has unique healing capacities that, when tapped, can help restore health.

 CAP combines the best of conventional medicine—of what is going on at the cellular level vis-a-vis asthma, including an agreeable and informative battery of general, and sophisticated, tests—supplanting a holistic approach to health.

 This is, indeed, a revolutionary programme—one that is specifically designed for asthmatics.
 It also, in so doing, accounts, and denotes, “scores” for all possible health hazards we face in day-to-day life: drugs, medications, home, office, food, allergic potential, intestinal malfunction, immunity level, nutrition, and so on.

 Medications, when properly used, are, of course, an invaluable tool.
 They serve as a bridge to a healthier life.
 But, too many asthma patients today are over-medicated, and under-treated, or they are inadequately treated.